ttaranov/atlaskit-mk-2/README.md

 See the existing issues for things to start contributing.
 For bigger changes, make sure you start a discussion first by creating dan issue and explaining the intended change.

+#### Become a collaborator

-If this is your _first time_ raising a pull request in this repo, please raise an [issue](https://bitbucket.org/atlassian/atlaskit-mk-2/issues?status=new&status=open) to gain access to our repo and include the following:
+If this is your _first time_ to raise a pull request, you need to first become a collaborator in order to create branches for your pull requests.
+Do not raise pull requests from forks.
+To become a collaborator, create an [issue](https://bitbucket.org/atlassian/atlaskit-mk-2/issues?status=new&status=open) and include the following:

 1. Issue title - __"Become an Atlaskit collaborator"__
 2. Your Bitbucket username and
 3. Reasons you'd want to be a collaborator - e.g. Reference another issue that you'd like to provide a PR for.
-4. Be ready to sign the Contributor License Agreement(CLA).
+4. Have signed or be ready to sign the Contributor License Agreement(CLA).
 See below.

 Atlassian requires contributors to sign a Contributor License Agreement, known as a CLA.
 This serves as a record stating that the contributor is